|

 r. committing any other act of violence.

-4.A cricketer shall also be in breach of these regulations on and around the field of play if they:
+4. A cricketer will also be in breach of these Regulations on and around the field of play if they:

-(a) Commit any breach of Law 41 of the Laws of Cricket (Unfair Play) or
+a. commit any breach of Law 41 of the Laws of Cricket (Unfair Play); or

-(c) Conduct themselves in a manner or act in a manner which is improper, or which may be prejudicial to the interests of cricket, or which may bring the ECB, the game of cricket or any cricketer or group of cricketers into disrepute.
+c. conduct themselves in a manner or act in a manner which is improper, or which may be prejudicial to the interests of cricket, or which may bring the ECB, the game of cricket or any cricketer or group of cricketers into disrepute.

-(a) making inappropriate and deliberate and/or dangerous physical contact with, threatening to assault, physically assaulting or committing any act of violence towards any other Participant (including an umpire) or any member of the public;
+a. making inappropriate and deliberate and/or dangerous physical contact with, threatening to assault, physically assaulting or committing any act of violence towards any other Participant (including an umpire) or any member of the public;

-(b) showing dissent at an umpire’s decision by language or gesture, advancing towards an umpire in an aggressive manner when appealing or intimidating an umpire by language or gesture;
+b. showing dissent at an umpire’s decision by language or gesture, advancing towards an umpire in an aggressive manner when appealing or intimidating an umpire by language or gesture;

-(c) using language that, in the circumstances, is obscene, offensive, insulting or seriously insulting;
+c. using language that, in the circumstances, is obscene, offensive, insulting or seriously insulting;

-(d) making an obscene or seriously insulting gesture;
+d. making an obscene or seriously insulting gesture;

-(e) conducting themselves in a manner or acting in a manner which is improper, or which may be prejudicial to the interests of cricket, or which may bring the ECB, the game of cricket or any cricketer or group of cricketers into disrepute; and/or
+e. conducting themselves in a manner or acting in a manner which is improper, or which may be prejudicial to the interests of cricket, or which may bring the ECB, the game of cricket or any cricketer or group of cricketers into disrepute; and/or

-Captain/Team responsibility
+Captain/Team Responsibility

-6. If any cricketer commits three or more breaches of Regulation 3 or4 (Conduct obligations on and around the field of play), which take place during or immediately before or after a match, when playing for the same Club in a season it shall automatically be a separate offence of failing to ensure that the relevant cricketers have complied with their obligations for each of:
+6. If any cricketer commits two or more breaches of Regulation 3 or 4 (Conduct obligations on and around the field of play), which take place during or immediately before or after a match, when playing for the same Club in a season it will automatically be a separate offence of failing to ensure that the relevant cricketers have complied with their obligations for each of:

-(b) The Club the cricketer was playing for.
+b. the Club the cricketer was playing for.

-(a) they took adequate steps to ensure that their members and spectators behaved in an orderly fashion; and/or
+a. they took adequate steps to ensure that their members and spectators behaved in an orderly fashion; and/or

-(b) they did not or could not control entry to that part of the cricket ground by the relevant spectators and it would therefore not be fair for them to be held responsible.
+b. they did not or could not control entry to that part of the cricket ground by the relevant spectators and it would therefore not be fair for them to be held responsible.

-8. A Participant shall be in breach of these Regulations if they commit any misconduct as set out below which either relates to their participation in Recreational Cricket and/or is of a sufficiently serious nature to justify disciplinary action being taken in relation to their participation in Recreational Cricket:
+8. A Participant will be in breach of these Regulations if they commit any misconduct as set out below which either relates to their participation in Recreational Cricket and/or is of a sufficiently serious nature to justify disciplinary action being taken in relation to their participation in Recreational Cricket:

 a. making an abusive, obscene, offensive or otherwise insulting comment or gesture (in any form) in relation to any other Participant or any other person;